 Lentils are a part of everyday meals in Indian food, where many people have a vegetarian diet.
-If you did not know, Indians have been using stovetop pressure cookers to cook lentils and beans since a very long time.
+If you did not know, Indians have been using stovetop pressure cookers to cook lentils and beans for a very long time.

-Hence Instant Pot, which is an electric pressure cooker, is a wonderful gadget to make lentils (dal) and beans.
+Hence, Instant Pot, which is an electric pressure cooker, is a wonderful gadget to make lentils (dal) and beans.
 They cook so quickly under pressure and get the perfect creamy texture.

 There are so many different varieties of dals – Toor Dal, Chana Dal, Mung Beans, Masoor Dal, and many more.
 We love to switch and make different lentils in the instant pot.

 You can get a free printable chart for instant pot bean/ lentil cooking times.